ronan-s1/buyer_seller_system/README.md

 ## Configurations Setup

 Modify the config.ini file to configure the system.
-You can specify the host, port, and IDs for both sellers and buyers.
+You can specify the seller host, seller port, and IDs for buyers.

 For the demo, the `config.ini` file would look like this: